 If you’re looking for ideas on how to end your gathering with a worship response from scripture, check out our list of scriptural benedictions!

-Try a free month of MediaShout and see how it will revolutionize your idea of what worship presentation software is.
 If you’re just dipping your toes into the water, you can even sign up for free webinars with an experienced church media technician to guide you through the possibilities when you implement software like MediaShout.
 You’ll be amazed at its powerful simplicity!